 build-for-testing action: it builds the tests defined in your iOS app’s Xcode scheme.
 The Step exports a .zip file that contains your test directory (by default, it’s

 To use this Step, you will need code signing files for the test app: we recommend using codesigndoc to export the necessary files!

 The iOS Device Testing Step takes the path to this .zip file - exported as an Environment Variable - as input to run your tests and export the test results to Bitrise.

 - Check that you enabled Device Testing for the app.

-Xcode Build for testing for iOSStep to your workflow.
+Add the Xcode Build for testing for iOS Step to your Workflow.

-Scheme nameinput, set the Xcode Scheme you want to use.
+In the Scheme name input, set the Xcode Scheme you want to use.
 By default, the value of the input is the

 $BITRISE_SCHEMEEnvironment Variable which is stored when your app is created.

 By default, the scheme defines which configuration - for example, Debug or Release - will be used.
 In the Configuration name input, you can define the configuration type manually.